annotell/public-docs/docs-src/docs/dataset-exploration/uploading-predictions.md

 client.session.get(base_url + f"/datasets/{datasetUuid}/predictions-groups")
 ```

+#### 2.b Creating a predictions group (optional)
-You can also create a new prediction group using the following code snippet
+For datasets not containing segmentation tasks, a new prediction group is created using the following code snippet

 ```python
 path = base_url + f"/datasets/{datasetUuid}/predictions-groups"